grandeurdev/arduino-sdk/README.md

 # Apollo Device

-`Apollo Device` is the official SDK for hardware utilizes `Apollo` API to authenticate and connect it to the matrix of [Grandeur Cloud][Grandeur Cloud].
+`Apollo Device` is the official SDK for hardware that utilizes `Apollo` API to authenticate and connect it to the matrix of [Grandeur Cloud][Grandeur Cloud].

 _**NOTE**_: Currently, `Apollo Device` SDK is available only for Arduino IDE.